Following system colour scheme Selected dark colour scheme Selected light colour scheme

 • A single value, representing a positional argument.
 The value itself is used.

 • A 3-tuple of (name, value, default_value) representing a keyword argument with a default value.
-If value equals default_value, then this tuple is skipped, otherwise name=value is used.
+If value equals default_value, then this tuple is skipped, otherwise name=value is used. name MUST exactly be a str.

 Note